PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/3_interface.md

 # 3. Interface

 Parity provides a nice graphical interface to interact with your blockchain, which doesn’t require you to code your own interface immediately.
-It’s the [Polkadot JS UI for Substrate]( https://polkadot.js.org/apps/), which only works in [Chrome](https://www.google.com/chrome/) or an a Chromium-based browser.
+It’s the [Polkadot JS UI for Substrate]( https://polkadot.js.org/apps/), which only works in [Chrome](https://www.google.com/chrome/) or on a Chromium-based browser.

 With your blockchain running in the console, you can open the website.
 Make sure to select the settings tab.
 On this tab, chose Local Node (127.0.0.1:9944) as well as Substrate as your interface, as shown in the image below.